Five steps to ensure your events make a real difference to business performance – especially through the people who can’t even be there!

 - Some relevant and specially selected slides with speaker notes

-- Tips on how to get a lively Q&A to happen
+- Tips on how to get a lively and interactive Q&A to happen

 - Ideas for interactive exercises to choose from